 We made a recipe book using a binder and just slid fabric into the plastic.
 We also decorated the main present (a Bosch mixer!!) in the white and red wrapping and put a cute ladybug timer on top.

-If you want the carts to be seen, you could decorate them with fabric and ribbons and used it to wheel decorations and food in and out as well.
+If you want the carts to be seen, you could decorate them with fabric and ribbons and used them to wheel decorations and food in and out as well.

 I got a few of my ideas from this Kitchen shower and this Kitchen shower.
 They are a little more elaborate (and beautiful) than ours, but we were going for a more down to earth cutesy theme because of the red and white color scheme.